blackbotlist/BBL.js/README.md

 # BBL.js
-BBL.js is a NPM Package to send your Servercount and soon more to https://back-bot-list.tk 's API
+BBL.js is a NPM Package based on Statcord.js to send your Servercount and soon more to https://back-bot-list.tk 's API

 ## Examples of use: